flancian/garden/yoga with x.md

   From there to recording us was but a step; and from there to [[fractal yoga]], recursively many (just joking -- it was two.)
 But that was later.
 First came the [[mirrors]].

   (This could lead to [[Caramel City]].)

+  Mirrors solved the issue of not being able to see Adriene (or, indeed, Benji) while in a